How to Go Solar: A Guide to Home Solar Panels

 High Energy Consumption = Greater Savings

 If you find yourself consistently facing high electricity bills, solar energy can provide substantial savings over time.
 For instance, the average American household pays around $120 per month on electricity, which totals over $1,400 annually.
-With a solar system, you can significantly reduce or even eliminate these costs, depending on your system size and energy needs.
+With a solar system, you can significantly reduce or even eliminate these costs.

 Many states offer net metering programs, allowing you to earn credits for any excess energy your solar panels generate.
 This not only reduces your electricity bill but can also turn your system into a source of income.